CONTENT WARNING

 Context

-The Skyline Drive was created and designed to be a scenic driving road as part of Shenandoah National Park.
-The Shenandoah National Park was created in 1926 to preserve the beauty of the Blue Ridge Mountains for recreational use and for future generations.
-The creation of the Shenandoah National Park represented one of the biggest land seizures using eminent domain in Virginia state history.
-The park is composed of about 190,000 acres of donated and state purchased land that was later given to the federal government for the creation of Shenandoah National Park, the Skyline Drive, and the nearby Blue Ridge Parkway.
+Skyline Drive is the main road that traverses the length of Shenandoah National Park.
+Shenandoah National Park was created in 1926 to preserve the beauty of the Blue Ridge Mountains for recreational use and for future generations.
+The creation of Shenandoah National Park represented the largest case of eminent domain in Virginia state history.
+The park is composed of about 190,000 acres of donated and state purchased land that was later given to the federal government for the creation of Shenandoah National Park, Skyline Drive, and the nearby Blue Ridge Parkway.

-The groundbreaking for the Skyline Drive happed July 18, 1931.
-The construction of the roadway was considered a pioneering effort given the topography of the region.
-Designers had to develop new techniques in landscape architecture and engineering to create a safe roadway through the mountains.
-The funding for the roadway was originally allocated by the Federal Drought Relief Administration which encourages the employment of Virginia farmers and apple pickers who were suffering from the economic impacts of a severe drought.
-Other workers were provided by the Civilian Conservation Corps who graded the slopes of the roadway, built guardrails and wall, constructed overlooks, made signs, built a variety of structures needed for visitation, and planted hundreds of thousands of plants as part of the landscape design.
-In 1932, the Marys Rock Tunnel was bored through solid granite.
+This administration encouraged the employment of Virginia farmers and apple pickers who suffered from the economic impacts of a severe drought.
+Other workers were provided by the Civilian Conservation Corps, who graded the slopes of the roadway, built guardrails and wall, constructed overlooks, made signs, built a variety of structures needed for visitation, and planted hundreds of thousands of plants as part of the landscape design.
+In 1932, workers bored through solid granite to create Marys Rock Tunnel.
 The tunnel is 670 feet long and became one of the most iconic visual features of the roadway.
-The last potion of the Skyline Drive was completed in 1939.
+The first 34-mile section opened in September 1934, and the last portion of Skyline Drive was completed in 1939.

-Today the park has grown to about 200,000 acres and serves as one of the most popular parks in the country.
+Today the park has grown to about 200,000 acres and is one of the most popular parks in the country.

-Citation: Heinemann, R. L. Shenendoah National Park, Skyline Drive, Prints and Photoprgaphs Collection, Library of Virginia.
+Citation: Heinemann, R. L. Shenendoah National Park, Skyline Drive, Prints and Photographs Collection, Library of Virginia.

 Standards